ADD CONDITION

 Additional Information

-You should apply the patch topically to the affected area, but remember not to wear it for more than 8 hours at a time.
-For adults and children aged 12 and older, you can use the patch up to three times a day.
-If the patient is under 12 years old, it's important to consult a doctor before use.
+You should apply this medication topically, meaning it goes directly on the skin.
+For adults and children aged 12 and older, do not wear the patch for more than 8 hours and apply it to the affected area no more than three times a day.
+If the patient is under 12 years old, consult a doctor before use.

 FAQ